Chapter 1

 Big River, Little Hut

 Of the rafts dotting the Big River, only one was accepting passengers, and Dalon didn’t dare miss it.
 Heart thudding, sweat trickling, he leapt from the shoddy pier just as the raft veered away.
-His feet thudded on the rows of bamboo, and he exhaled in relief.
+His feet thumped on the rows of bamboo, and he exhaled in relief.
 The muted rays of the sun were already crawling to the horizon, and walking in the dark to the market where he told his tales wasn’t his idea of fun.

 The raft-rower, a medium-built man wearing a dirty green turban, didn’t miss Dalon’s late boarding even amidst ten other passengers, and he stretched out his hand through the crowd.
 Dalon flashed the man an appeasing smile and dropped copper beads onto the waiting palm.
 With the fare taken care of, the raft-rower plunged a long bamboo pole into the water and gave the raft another mighty push upriver.